inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 ### Contribute and make it better

-The tooling, tutorials and blog posts for inlets PRO are all open-source and contributions are encouraged.
+The tooling, tutorials and blog posts for inlets Pro are all open-source and contributions are encouraged.

 * [inlets/inletsctl](https://github.com/inlets/inletsctl) - provision one-off tunnel servers to various clouds
 * [inlets/inlets-operator](https://github.com/inlets/inlets-operator) - automated LoadBalancers for Kubernetes using tunnels